By Herb Weisbaum and the editors of Puget Sound Consumers’ Checkbook.

 Make passwords long and complex.
 Secure passwords consist of at least 10 to 12 characters (the longer the better) and have a combination of uppercase and lowercase letters, numbers, and special symbols, such as punctuation.

 Avoid common phrases and words (“LukeIamYourFather”), song or movie titles, the name of your dog, high school, or favorite sports team.
 One effective strategy is to pick a relatively obscure but easy-to-remember secret phrase and insert extra letters, numbers, and symbols.
 For example: “&IheartluvBECUitisthebe$t!”

-Password management tools such as Keeper, LastPass, and Dashlane make it easy by creating strong and unique passwords for each of your online accounts.
+Password management tools make it easy by creating strong and unique passwords for each of your online accounts.
 They're stored in an encrypted digital vault accessible from all your devices.
 You just need to create (and remember) one strong master password that unlocks the password manager.